KaiNorberg/PatchworkOS/README.md

 - Capability security model.
 See [Security](#security) for more info.
 - Dynamic Linker with GNU hashing.
-- Note that currently a heavy focus has been placed on the kernel and low-level stuff, so user space is quite small... for now.
+- Note that currently a heavy focus has been placed on the kernel and low-level stuff, so userspace is quite small... for now.

 ---